-52Feminists.com is a web-based project featuring short profiles of women (a few men are included) who market themselves as feminist entrepreneurs.
-Most of those profiled are Americans working in corporate or creative industries, charities, or feminist non-profit organizations.
+52Feminists.com was a web-based project featuring short profiles of women (a few men are included) who market themselves as feminist entrepreneurs.
+Most of those profiled were Americans working in corporate or creative industries, charities, or feminist non-profit organizations.
 Several are business owners promoting their companies or professional services.
-A few reside in other countries.
+A few reside in other countries.1

-The individual profiles consist of a very brief biography and answers to the same six questions about feminism, such as “Describe your vision of a feminist world.”
+The individual profiles consisted of a very brief biography and answers to the same six questions about feminism, such as “Describe your vision of a feminist world.”

-52Feminists.com was founded and is run by Eileen Scully as a project of her own consulting business, The Rising Tides.
-Scully offers corporate workshops and advises businesses, particularly in the tech field, on issues relating to women employees such as pay equity, equitable promotion, and making corporate culture responsive to women’s needs.
+52Feminists.com was founded and is run by Eileen Scully as a project of her own consulting business, The Rising Tides.2 Scully offered corporate workshops and advises businesses, particularly in the tech field, on issues relating to women employees such as pay equity, equitable promotion, and making corporate culture responsive to women’s needs.

 52Feminists.com was a sponsor of the Women’s March protesting the inauguration of President Donald Trump.